AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IExternalReferenceResolver/LoadOrGetReferencedDocument_1.md

 IExternalReferenceResolver.LoadOrGetReferencedDocument Method (ExternalReferenceType)
 =====================================================================================
-AutomationML 2.1 APILoads the external reference in a new CAEXDocument.
+Loads the external reference in a new CAEXDocument.
 The new CAEXDocument is a separate document and no libraries are merged to the current document.
 This Method doesn't change any references, which use the alias of this external reference.
 Use the [IMerge][1] service to achieve this.

   **Namespace:**  [Aml.Engine.Services.Interfaces][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)